ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-lesson.md

 ## Experimenting with Selectors

-Now you have an overview of some of the different CSS selectors, take some take to experiment with them and incorporate them into your HTML page.
+Now you have an overview of some of the different CSS selectors, take some take to experiment with them and incorporate them into your page.
 Use the following links to explore some new ones to add to your page too:

 - [CSS Selectors - Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
 - [CSS Selectors - W3 Schools](https://www.w3schools.com/css/css_selectors.asp)